HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 * ⟨ a, á, ą, ą́, e, é, ę, ę́, i, í, į, į́, o, ó, ǫ, ǫ́, n, ń ⟩

 When length is considered as a factor for creating permutations, the following combinations should also be considered.
-That is, these permutations represent what is argued to be a single phoneme.
-If one holds that a "letter" is a graphical representations of a phoneme, then these would count as "letters".
-However, as typographical characters these permutations range from digraphs to sexigraphs.
+That is, these permutations represent what is argued to be a single phoneme in Navajo.
+If one holds that a "letter" is a graphical representations of a phoneme, and that tonemes are inherently bound to their co-articulated phoneme (something like a structuralist view on tone rather than an auto-segmental view), then these would count as "letters".
+However, as typographical characters these permutations range from digraphs to hexagraphs.
+The literature consulted on Navajo is unclear as how these sequences are taught.
+Therefore it is possible that native speakers consider the previous examples, or the following examples as single characters.
+Roberts (2009: §2.4) discusses in some detail the variation which exists in how readers perceive characters with diacritics - including the possibilities raised by Huckauf et al. (1999) that characters with various components become consolidated in the minds of experience readers.

 * ⟨ aa, áa, aá, áá, ąą, ą́ą, ąą́, ą́ą́ ⟩
 * ⟨ ee, ée, eé, éé, ęę, ę́ę, ęę́, ę́ę́ ⟩
 * ⟨ ii, íi, ií, íí, įį, į́į, įį́, į́į́ ⟩
 * ⟨ oo, óo, oó, óó, ǫǫ, ǫ́ǫ, ǫǫ́, ǫ́ǫ́ ⟩

+* Roberts, David.
+2009.
+Visual Crowding and the tone orthography of African languages.
+Written Language & Literacy 12.1: 140-55. http://dx.doi.org/10.1075/wll.12.1.07rob
+* Huckauf, Anke, Dieter Heller & Tatjana A Nazir.
+1999.
+Lateral masking: Limitations of the feature interaction account.
+Perception & Psychophysics 61.1: 177-89. http://dx.doi.org/10.3758/BF03211958

 ###Punctuation
 Punctuation is undiscussed in resources currently available.
 I assume that an English like practice is also the case in Navajo punctuation.